 Do follow instructions on the packet for cooking the dried vermicelli noodles as different types and brands require different times.
 I have one packet in the cupboard that calls for soaking in boiling water for 10 minutes, while the packet I used was ready in 3 minutes.

 While I call for ‘boiling’ water in the Shan vermicelli salad recipe below, I should clarify: I mean water that has just been boiled, so once it reaches boiling point, turn it off and then soak your noodles in the boiled water.
-Although your packet might recommend that you soak your noodles in cold water, so do as those guidelines say.
+If your noodle packet instructions recommend that you soak your noodles in cold water, do as those guidelines say.
 These noodles are bland so do add salt to the water.

 As I suggest in the instructions below, if you’re not a fish sauce lover and you don’t use fish sauce and rice vinegar regularly, use half the recommended amounts in this Shan vermicelli salad recipe, then taste, and then add the remaining amounts – or not – to suit your palate.